 Milagre provides advice on equity securities, fixed income securities, mutual funds, ETFs, foreign securities, U.S. treasuries, cash, cash equivalents and money markets.

 Financial Planning Associates, LLC is an advisory firm that’s been doing business since 2011.
 It works largely with high-net-worth individuals, but it also counts non-high-net-worth individuals and pension plans as clients.

 Portfolio management and financial planning make up the core of the firm’s services.
 Additionally, the firm may recommend allocating a portion or all of a client’s portfolio to the management of an independent money manager.
 The firm generally imposes an account minimum of $250,000 for new clients, though this is waivable.

 One advisor at the firm is licensed to sell insurance products, and therefore may earn additional commissions for these sales.
-This makes the firm fee-based and creates the potential for a conflict of interest.
+This makes the firm fee-based (rather than fee-only) and creates the potential for a conflict of interest.
 Despite this, the firm has a fiduciary duty to act in the best interests of its clients at all times.

 Financial Planning Associates Background

 Financial Planning Associates was founded in 2011 by Antonio A. Taddeo.
 Taddeo is the firm’s principal owner.
 Advisory certifications at the firm include certified financial planners (CFP) and chartered financial consultants (ChFC).